 Page Dearth showcases her powerful writing with this haunting and horrifying novel about a homeless child named Joon.
 Her experiences while living on the streets threaten to break her.
 How long can she persevere?

 Dearth hopes that, through her writing, readers will become aware of issues that society tends to ignore.
-This book will change how you see homelessness and open your eyes to other social issues.
+Never Be Alone will change how you see homelessness and open your eyes to other social issues.

 36. Matchmaking for Beginners by Maddie Dawson

 Some readers avoid love stories because they tend to be cloyingly sweet.
-However, this charming story is nothing like that.
+However, Matchmaking for Beginners is nothing like that.

-Maddie Dawson manages to infuse lightness and charm into this love story without be off-putting.
+Maddie Dawson infuses lightness and charm into this love story without being off-putting.
 It is a delightful read from beginning to end.

 37. Saving Grace by Pamela Fagan Hutchins